<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=948485148548743&amp;ev=PageView&amp;noscript=1">

 Financial aid status

-You'll receive an email to your Labouré or FAFSA-listed email address if you are awarded financial aid.
+You'll receive an email to your Labouré or FAFSA-listed email address if you are offered financial aid.

 You can also view your status at any time on the financial aid website: https://financialaid.laboure.edu.

-This site can be used to view and download any missing documentation as well as to view, modify, and accept financial aid awards.
+This site can be used to view and download any missing documentation as well as to view, modify, and accept financial aid offers.

 Satisfactory Academic Progress (SAP)